Why Families Don't Report Suspicious Activity

 Method

 This project utilizes two primary strategies to meet these objectives: in-depth interviews with family members of radicalized individuals and the collection of multiple public data sources.
-The in-depth interviews with family members range from four to seven hours, with 65 total hours of recorded interview data so far.
+The in-depth interviews with family members range from four to seven hours, with 65 total hours of recorded interview data.
 These interviews will be analyzed through deductive-oriented data analyses.
 The public data sources will be collected from various domains, including news outlets and government documents.
 These data will be used to enhance the findings from the interviews.

 Outputs and Impact